just-animate/just-animate.github.io/api/reference.md

 ```

 -----
-<a name="IKeyframe"></a>
+<a name="IKeyframe"  class="nav-link"></a>

 ## IKeyframe

 A single keyframe in an animation.
-Except for offset, all properties are taken from the list of animateable css properties.
+All properties are CSS3 properties except offset, rotate, scale, translate, and skew.

 -----
 ### offset